Ju-On: The Grudge 2: Plot

+After filming, Kyoko and her fiancé Masashi Ishikura drive home, but their car crashes when the ghost of Toshio Saeki appears.
+Masashi falls into a coma and Kyoko has a miscarriage.
+Kyoko encounters Toshio in the hospital, who touches her stomach before disappearing, and she tells her mother that he must have been the spirit of her lost child.

-Meanwhile, Tomoka hears disturbing noises in her apartment, namely something banging against the wall every night at 12:27am.
-Her boyfriend Noritaka Yamashita goes to Tomoka’s apartment on the night after filming.
-When Tomoka arrives home, she finds he has been hanged by a curtain of black hair and is being pushed against the wall by Toshio, creating the banging noise.
-Kayako hangs Tomoka too, who dies exactly at 12:27am.
-In the present, Masashi comes out of his coma, mute and using a wheelchair, and seems to react badly at Kyoko's new pregnancy.
+Meanwhile, Tomoka hears disturbing noises in her apartment before and after filming, namely something banging against the wall every night at 12:27 am.
+Her boyfriend, Noritaka Yamashita, goes to Tomoka's apartment on the night after filming.
+When Tomoka arrives home, she finds he has been hanged by a curtain of black hair and is being pushed against the wall by Toshio, creating a banging noise.
+Kayako hangs Tomoka too, who dies exactly at 12:27 am.

+Three months later, Kyoko is shocked when a doctor announces she is three months pregnant.
+That night, Kyoko's mother dies after Toshio is spotted in their home.
+The cause of her pregnancy is revealed in the other vignettes.
+Masashi comes out of his coma, mute and using a wheelchair, and seems to react badly to Kyoko's new pregnancy.

-Keisuke drives Kyoko home but they spot Megumi disappearing into the latter’s house.
+Keisuke drives Kyoko home but they spot Megumi disappearing into the latter's house.
 Inside, Keisuke encounters Megumi's ghost, who offers him Kayako's diary.
 Keisuke suspects Kyoko surviving the car crash was deliberate.
 Kyoko and Keisuke are haunted by Kayako and Megumi's ghosts until Kyoko returns to the house.
-There, she encounters a teenage girl Chiharu trying to escape, before going into contractions when Kayako claims Chiharu.
-In her own vignette, Chiharu, who appeared in Ju-on: The Grudge, keeps phasing in and out of the house at different times until she dies in the arms of her friend, claimed by the curse.
+There, she encounters a teenage girl, Chiharu, trying to escape before going into contractions when Kayako claims Chiharu.
+In her vignette, Chiharu, who appeared in Ju-on: The Grudge, keeps phasing in and out of the house at different times until she dies in the arms of her friend, claimed by the curse.

 Keisuke arrives at the house, witnessing Chiharu inside, but only finds an unconscious Kyoko.
-She is rushed to hospital and gives birth, only for pandemonium to occur – Masashi is implied to throw himself off the roof, Toshio appears during the delivery, and the delivery team all die of fright.
+She is rushed to the hospital and gives birth, only for pandemonium to occur – Masashi is implied to throw himself off the roof, Toshio appears during the delivery, and the delivery team all die of fright.
 Keisuke enters the delivery room, only to witness Kayako crawl out of Kyoko's body and kill him.
 Kyoko awakens and finds her newborn baby waiting for her, which she embraces.

-A few years later, a young boy in Nerima encounters a worn-out Kyoko with her daughter, who resembles Kayako.
+A few years later, a young boy in Nerima encounters a worn-out and despondent Kyoko along with her daughter, who resembles Kayako.
 Kyoko is pushed off the bridge by her malevolent daughter, who departs with Kayako's diary.